Online supermarkets: a guide to Dutch grocery delivery services

 If you really like the freshest of the fresh, you could even get your groceries delivered straight from the farm!

-GroenteBroer, which translates to Veggie Brother, is the biggest online retailer for fruits and vegetables.
-Their selection ranges from local and seasonal to exotic fruits, smoothies, and pre-cut veggies for soup.
+GroenteBroer, which translates to Veggie Brother, is the biggest online retailer of fruits and vegetables — ranging from local and seasonal to exotic fruits, smoothies, and pre-cut veggies for soup.

 If you’re organizing a big garden party or just don’t want to go through the process of picking each piece of fruit separately, GroenteBroer also offers fruit baskets of different kinds and sizes.